suttacentral/sc-data/sc_bilara_data/_publication/en/sujato/editions/kn/snp/matter/introduction.md

 ### What Morality?

-Named after the question in the opening line, the Kiṁsīlasutta seems to build on the previous; once a teacher is chosen, a student will honor them by applying their teaching in practice.
+Named after the question in the opening line, the Kiṁsīlasutta seems to build on the previous; once a teacher is chosen, a student will honor them by applying their teaching in practice  ([snp2.9]).

 The Sutta begins with the proper attitude that a student should display to a teacher, respecting the teacher and treasuring the rare chance to learn Dhamma.
 The emphasis is on the subjective side of learning; without joy, eagerness, and humility, the path of learning is rocky indeed.